ansible/workshops/exercises/ansible_collections/4-collections-from-tower/README.md

 Red Hat Ansible Tower supports Ansible Collections starting with version 3.5 - earlier version will not automatically install and configure them for you.
 To make sure Ansible Collections are recognized by Red Hat Ansible Tower a requirements file is needed and has to be stored in the proper directory.

+Ansible Galaxy is already configured by default, however if you want your Red Hat Ansible Tower to prefer and fetch content from the Red Hat Automation Hub, additional configuration changes are required.
+They are addressed in a the chapter [Use Automation Hub](../7-use-automation-hub/) in this lab.

 # Guide

 In this exercise you will learn how to define an Ansible Collection as a requirement in a format recognized by Red Hat Ansible Tower.

-## Step 1 - Write requirements.yml
+## Step 1 - Write a requirements.yml

 Red Hat Ansible Tower can download and install Ansible Collections automatically before executing a Job Template.
 If a `collections/requirements.yml` exists, it will be parsed and Ansible Collections specified in this file will be automatically installed.